Frequently asked questions

 How long is the ceremony?

-The length of your wedding ceremony will depend first and foremost on how many different elements you choose to include.
-As a guide, I would allow roughly 30 minutes from start (arrival of wedding party) to finish (signing certificates followed by congratulations by guests).
+The length of your wedding ceremony will depend on how many different elements you choose to include.
+As a guide, allow roughly 30 minutes from start (wedding party processional) to finish, when I introduce you as the newly married couple.

 During the ceremony where do we stand?

-There is no particular ‘side’ for the bride/groom/partner to stand for weddings.
-In saying this, it is most common for the bride to stand on the left and the groom on the right.
-However, you and your wedding party are free to stand where you want.
+There is no particular side for the bride/groom/partner to stand for weddings.
+You and your wedding party can choose to free to stand where you want.

-A couple of things to keep in mind is, what looks best in photographs taking into consideration the venue, symmetry, bridal party, background, sunshine etc.; and what is going to feel the most special and intimate for you.
+A couple of things to keep in mind are, what looks best in photographs taking into consideration the venue, location, symmetry, size of your wedding party, background, sunshine etc.; and what feels best for you.

 Should we have a Rehearsal?

-The decision to have a rehearsal is totally up to you, however, it is generally a good idea to get your bridal party together before the big day to help settle any nerves, especially for any children involved.
-The best time to meet is within a week of the wedding to step through the details and answer any questions you or your bridal party might have.
-It is also when you will sign the second legal document Declaration of No Legal Impediment to Marriage.
+The decision to have a rehearsal is totally up to you, however, it is generally a good idea to get your wedding party together before the big day to help settle any nerves, especially for any children involved.
+The best time is usually the day before or within a week of the wedding to step through the details and answer any questions you might have.
+This is also when you will sign the second legal document Declaration of No Legal Impediment to Marriage.

 Do you have a sound system?

 Yes, I have a portable PA system.
-I use a headset microphone and provide a hand-held wireless microphone for the vows and any readings by guests.
-For a smaller intimate service, there is no need for a PA system.
+I use a headset microphone and provide a hand-held wireless microphone for your vows and any readings by guests.
+For a smaller intimate service, there is often no need for a PA system.
+I can also download your ceremony music via Spotify and control it through my PA system.

 If you have any other questions, please don’t hesitate to contact me.